tpascarella/sr50/docs/investing/cryptocurrency.md

 Bitcoin and Ethereum are the 2 most important cryptocurrencies.
 Maximizing your crypto wealth means maximizing your Net Worth demoninated in these 2 assets.

+### Bitcoin

+Bitcoin is digital gold.
+If you subscribe to the value proposition of owning gold, investing in Bitcoin is a no brainer.

 ### - Isn't it too late to buy?

 No!
 Absolutely not.